quicwg/base-drafts/draft-ietf-quic-transport.md

 offset included in RESET_STREAM, the two endpoints could disagree on the number of bytes that count towards connection flow control.

 To remedy this issue, a RESET_STREAM frame ({{frame-reset-stream}}) includes the final size of data sent on the stream.
-On receiving a RESET_STREAM frame, a receiver definitively knows how many bytes were sent on that stream before the RESET_STREAM frame, and the receiver MUST use the final size of the stream to account for all bytes sent on the stream in its connection level flow controller.
+On receiving a RESET_STREAM frame, a receiver knows how many bytes the sender claims were sent on that stream before the RESET_STREAM frame, and the receiver MUST use the final size of the stream to account for all bytes sent on the stream in its connection level flow controller.

 RESET_STREAM terminates one direction of a stream abruptly.
 For a bidirectional stream, RESET_STREAM has no effect on data flow in the opposite direction.
 Both